Miracle-Ear Hearing Aid Reviews

 Did You Know?

-Why would you buy from Miracle-Ear, if the hardware is made by Signia?
+Why would you buy from Miracle-Ear if the hardware is made by Signia?
 I can think of several reasons.
 First, there may be a Miracle-Ear location very close to you.
 After all, there are more than 1,400 franchise locations in the United States (as well as several in Canada).
 For many people with hearing loss, particularly those with more severe losses, being “off the air” is terrifying.
 Having your provider close by is usually a great comfort.
 Second, many folks are long-time Miracle-Ear customers.
 For them, it’s less about the hearing aid itself and more about the service they get and their relationship with their provider.
-Third, even though the BTE products are made elsewhere, the company and the custom products are American which is important to a lot of folks.
+Third, even though the BTE products are made elsewhere, the company and the custom products are American, which is important to several folks.
 For this review, I’ll explain the Miracle-Ear product line and my experience with the devices.

 Is Miracle-Ear Right for Me?